ilarramendi/BetterCovers/README.md

   └──  ...
 ```
 ***Use:*** ```./BetterCovers '/media/*'```

+# Planned features
+- [ ] Executable for windows
+- [ ] Option to save images on Emby metadata folder to improve menu loading time (if metadata is on faster drive)
+- [ ] Different themes (suggestions are apreciate)
+- [ ] Improve to run as a service and make script to create service on linux
+- [ ] Add to PyPi?
+- [ ] Plugin for most common media servers
+- [ ] Use existing cover

 # Customization
 The idea of this script is to be fully customizable, for this purpouse you can change the values on each section of the config.json file, edit the Ratings/MediaInfo images or even create your own css/html files!